gentoo-mirror/SarahMiaOverlay/README.md

 To personalise your desktop:

 - Gnome Tweaks for additional settings
 - Budgie Extras for more applets.
-Other applet can be found as budgie-\*-applet in the overlay
+Other applets can be found as budgie-\*-applet in the overlay
 - Change settings in the following applications:
 	- Gnome Control Center
 	- Budgie Desktop Settings